-How to Handle Outreach the Right Way
+How to Connect with Influencers the Right Way

 I’m going to cover five ways to make the first contact with an influencer or group of influencers.
 The beauty of these methods is that each leads with value.
 It’s not about you; it’s about them.
 This is what will help you stand out.

-Method #1: Help an influencer, reporter or blogger by becoming an information source.
+#1: Help an influencer, reporter or blogger by becoming an information source.